What is the Russell 1000 index?

-What happens when a stock goes into Russell 1000 index?
+What happens when a stock goes into the Russell 1000 index?

-Once a stock goes into indexes, it’s either subtracted or added based on some factors like trading volumes, share price, market cap, etc. With Russell 1000 being added to a company, the demands for its shares tend to increase resulting in increased volatility in the short term.
+Once a stock goes into indexes, it’s either subtracted or added based on some factors like trading volumes, share price, market cap, etc. With Russell 1000 being added to a company, the demand for its shares tends to increase resulting in increased volatility in the short term.

 What does the Russell 1000 index measure?